sailfish009/mydl_C/docs/modules/modeling.rst

 These are different registries provided in modeling.
-Each registry provide you the ability to replace it with your customized component, without having to modify detectron2's code.
+Each registry provide you the ability to replace it with your customized component, without having to modify mydl's code.

 Note that it is impossible to allow users to customize any line of code directly.
 Even just to add one line at some place,